Wohaizainuli/SGAFusion/README.md

 Please refer to the official sources of each dataset for download and usage instructions.

 ##  Result

-The selected SGAFusion results are shown in the figure below, and the first five images from each dataset have been placed in the **result** folder.
+Partial fusion results of SAGFusion are displayed below, and the fusion outputs for the first five visible–infrared image pairs from each dataset are saved in the **result** folder.

 <p align="center">